AusraGri/Discord_REST_API/README.md

 - **PATCH** `/sprints/:id`
   Update a specific sprint.
   Required payload in json format as {sprintCode: "Sprint1", fullTitle: "Sprint One Full Title"}
+  At least one editable field should be provided (either sprint code or full title or both)

 - **DELETE** `/sprints/:id`
   Delete a specific sprint.

+### Users

+- **GET** `/users`
+This endpoint will get all users from the database.
+Users are saved in the database once discord bot starts.
+Users are retrieved from discord channel that bot is in.
+This endpoint just for checking the users.

 ## Project Structure